-3.A.
-Definitions.
+- 3.A.
+Definitions. - 3.A.1.
+Ball In Play The timeframe during which a rally is played, from the hit of the ball to make the serve until the ball becomes dead.
+(See also 3.A.20 "Live Ball") - 3.A.2.
+Carry Hitting the ball in such a way that it does not bounce away from the paddle but is carried along on the face of the paddle. - 3.A.3.
+Coaching Communication of any information, including verbal, nonverbal, and electronic, from someone other than a player's partner, that a player or team may act upon to gain an advantage or help them avoid a rules violation. - 3.A.4.
+Court The area inside the outer dimensions of the baselines and sidelines. - 3.A.5.
+Cross-Court The court diagonally opposite of the court from which the ball was last struck. - 3.A.6.
+Dead Ball A ball that is no longer in play. - 3.A.7.
+Distraction Physical actions by a player that are 'not common to the game' that, in the judgment of the referee, interfere with the opponent's ability or concentration to hit the ball.
+Examples include, but are not limited to, making loud noises, stomping feet, and waving the paddle in a distracting manner. - 3.A.8.
+Double Bounce When the ball bounces twice on one side before it is returned. - 3.A.9.
+Double Hit Hitting the ball twice before it is returned. - 3.A.10.
+Ejection A behavior violation so flagrant that it warrants ejection from the tournament by the

-- 3.A.1.
-Carry Hitting the ball in such a way that it does not bounce away from the paddle but is carried along on the face of the paddle. - 3.A.2.
-Coaching Communication of any information, including verbal, nonverbal, and electronic, from someone other than a player's partner, that a player or team may act upon to gain an advantage or help them avoid a rules violation. - 3.A.3.
-Court The area inside the outer dimensions of the baselines and sidelines. - 3.A.4.
-Cross-Court The court diagonally opposite of the court from which the ball was last struck. - 3.A.5.
-Dead Ball A ball that is no longer in play. - 3.A.6.
-Distraction Physical actions by a player that are 'not common to the game' that, in the judgment of the referee, may interfere with the opponent's ability or concentration to hit the ball.
-Examples include, but are not limited to, making loud noises, stomping feet, waving the paddle in a distracting manner or otherwise interfering with the opponent's concentration or ability to hit the ball. - 3.A.7.
-Double Bounce When the ball bounces twice on one side before it is returned. - 3.A.8.
-Double Hit Hitting the ball twice before it is returned. - 3.A.9.
-Ejection A behavior violation so flagrant that it warrants ejection from the tournament by the Tournament Director.
+Tournament Director.
 The player may stay at the venue but may no longer play in any matches.

-- 3.A.10.
+- 3.A.11.
 Expulsion A behavior violation so flagrant that the Tournament Director prohibits the player from playing in any current and any future brackets of the tournament.
-In addition, the player shall leave the venue immediately and not return for the remainder of the tournament. - 3.A.11.
-Fault A rules violation that results in a dead ball and/or the end of the rally. - 3.A.12.
-First Server In doubles, the player who shall serve from the right/even service court after a side out, according to the team's score. - 3.A.13.
-Forfeit An egregious behavior violation or a combination of technical warnings and/or technical fouls that result in either a game or match being awarded to the opponent. - 3.A.14.
-Groundstroke A strike of the ball after the ball has bounced. - 3.A.15.
+In addition, the player shall leave the venue immediately and not return for the remainder of the tournament. - 3.A.12.
+Fault A rules violation that results in a dead ball and/or the end of the rally. - 3.A.13.
+First Server In doubles, the player who shall serve from the right/even service court after a side out, according to the team's score. - 3.A.14.
+Forfeit The awarding of a game or match to the opponent due to a violation of the rules . - 3.A.15.
+Groundstroke A strike of the ball after the ball has bounced. - 3.A.16.
 Hinder Any transient element or occurrence not caused by a player that adversely impacts play, not including permanent objects.
-Examples include, but are not limited to, balls, flying insects, foreign material, players or officials on another court that, in the opinion of the referee, impacted a player's ability to make a play on the ball. - 3.A.16.
+Examples include, but are not limited to, balls, flying insects, foreign material, players, or officials on another court that, in the opinion of the referee, impacted a player's ability to make a play on the ball. - 3.A.17.
 Imaginary Extension.
 A term used to describe where a line would extend if it projected beyond its current end point.
-Players and referees are to project where the line would extend if it were not limited to the boundaries of the playing area. - 3.A.17.
+Players and referees are to project where the line would extend if it were not limited to the boundaries of the playing area. - 3.A.18.
 Left/Odd Court The service area on the left side of the court, when facing the net.
 The starting server in doubles or the singles server should be positioned on the left/odd side of the court when their score is odd.